Hemanth-stack/exp/docs/CHAT_MODE_FEATURE.md

     - Pages: Home, Blog posts, About, Contact
     - Features: Newsletter signup

+    We've got a solid plan!
 Ready to start building?
-Switch to Agent Mode!
+    Switch to **Agent Mode** 🤖 using the toggle, and I'll implement your blog step by step!

+User: Create the homepage

+AI: I'm in Chat Mode 💬 which is for planning only.
+I can't generate code here.
+    To create the homepage, please switch to Agent Mode 🤖 using the toggle button!
 ```

-### Agent Mode (Building)
+### Agent Mode 🤖 (Implementation)

-In Agent Mode, AI is an expert developer:
+**What it DOES:**
 - Generates production-ready code
-- Follows requirements from the planning phase
+- Uses ALL context from previous Chat Mode discussions
 - Creates files systematically
 - Uses the tech stack (Next.js, TypeScript, Tailwind)
+- Implements features one at a time
+- Builds upon existing code

+**Context from Chat Mode:**
+When you switch to Agent Mode, the AI has access to:
+- Full conversation summary
+- Extracted requirements (project type, pages, features, styling)
+- Key decisions you made during planning
+- Already implemented features
+- Recent files created

 **Example:**
 ```
-User: Start building the homepage
+User: (switches to Agent Mode) implement it

-AI: I'll create a modern homepage for your blog.
+AI: Based on our planning discussion, I'll start implementing your
+    modern minimalist blog with:
+    - Home, About, Contact pages
+    - Newsletter signup feature

+    Starting with the homepage...

 📄 Creating: app/page.tsx
 [Code is generated and saved]